carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 1
 >
 > Knowing the results of this CCB study, what type of sequencing what type of metagenomic sequencing was used?
-> What was the most important piece of metadata that the authors took?
+> In the document [samples treatment information](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing), what was the most important piece of metadata that the authors took?
 >
 >> ## Solution
 >> Only shotgun metagenomics could have been used to investigate the total number of tRNA genes.